Table of Contents

 Unless something special is planned, I write at least a couple of thousand words for my books each and every day.
-This is in addition to paid activities, blogging, emails and promotion.
+For a deeper dive, see The Productive Writer.
+This is in addition to paid ghostwriting, blogging, emails, and promotion.
 The idea is to always make progress on the next book, as that’s important to maintain momentum and build up a following.

-Three days a week, I set aside most other activities and write 10000 words a day towards completing a book.
-It takes dedication, willpower and resistance to temptation, especially from the internet, to be able to do this.
+Three days a week, I set aside most other activities and write 10,000 words towards completing a book.
+It takes dedication, willpower, and resistance to temptation, especially from the internet, to be able to do this.
 There’s always something else that seems more fun, and the excuse of “writer’s block” is constantly available.
-However, regardless of distractions and excuses, it is possible to write that many words in a single, 8-hour day.
+However, regardless of distractions and excuses, it is possible to write that many words in a single, eight-hour day.

 Can you write 10,000 words in a day?
-Some people set their goal of writing to 1000 words a day, some to 750 words per day and others to even 200 words a day.
+Some people set their goal at 1,000 words a day, some at 750, and others at 200.
 The important thing is to set a goal and meet that goal every single day.
-By the way,
+I wrote an entire book on building a writing career around this kind of discipline: Make a Living as a Professional Self-Published Author.

 Setting goals is important, and before I go to bed for the evening I jot down my goals for the next day.
-Some of these are business related (finish a proposal), others have to do with writing (proofread 6 chapters of new book) and some are personal.
-Once I’m done with the list, and I have to be careful to keep it achievable, I put a number beside each one indicating priority, from 1, must complete, to 4, optional.
+For more, see writing motivation with adhd.
+Some of these are business related (finish a proposal), others have to do with writing (proofread six chapters of new book), and some are personal.
+Once I’m done with the list, and I have to be careful to keep it achievable, I put a number beside each one indicating priority, from 1 (must complete) to 4 (optional).
+For more, see the hidden cost of weasel words.
 This tells me what I need to work on first.

 It’s important not to stress out too much if the goals are not met.
-They are intended as a guideline, not as a straight jacket.
-Setting goals adds focus to the day and helps to prevent distractions from appearing which don’t align to my longer-term objectives.
-Setting goals is an important part of being able to write 10000 words a day.
+They are intended as a guideline, not a straitjacket.
+Setting goals adds focus to the day and helps prevent distractions that don’t align with my longer-term objectives.

 Eliminate Distractions

-To write 10000 words in a single, 8-hour day, you have to eliminate and ignore distractions.
+To write 10,000 words in a single, eight-hour day, you have to eliminate and ignore distractions.

 - Turn off the cell phone and other distractions.
 Don’t just put it on vibrate, because you will still know when it is ringing.
 Either turn it off or put it in another room, far away from you.

-- Do not answer emails, social media and other messages.
+- Do not answer emails, social media, and other messages.
 During your productive time, make an effort to ignore all emails and other messaging.
-Believe it or not, you lose hours each day just reviewing and answering and getting caught up in related activities as a result.
+Believe it or not, you lose hours each day just reviewing, answering, and getting caught up in related activities.

 - Eliminate any other distractions.
 As you identify other things that cause you to deviate from your writing, tune them out or turn them off.